- Visitors' centre

 The Visitors’ Centre is open every day except Christmas Day.
-It houses the cafe and a small gift area where you can buy toys to play with on site.
+It houses the cafe and sells birdseed and local honey, often from our on-site bees.
 You can also pick up a variety of information leaflets about the park, events we hold, other Countryside Services sites, the surrounding area and wildlife organisations.

 We would appreciate dogs being kept on a lead when in, or immediately surrounding, the Visitors’ Centre.

 The cafe is located in the Visitors’ Centre and is open every day except Christmas Day.

 The cafe was awarded a maximum 5 stars on the "Scores on the Doors" Food Hygiene Rating Scheme.